MrDuck128/PlaytimeTracker/README.md

 - Run **gameNameOrder.py** to sort game names in *gamesExeNames.json* alphabetically

+- When the game is started, session playtime tracking will begin.
+Update interval is 10 min by default to reduce system load

 - You can edit the config for more options (check below).
 If there is no config file *Session Tracker.exe* will create one with default values on launch